sdcst11/cst11-html-02/README.md

 # Assignment
 Today we will be researching some of the possibilities that can be accomplished with styles.
 You will include them in a document so that you can refer to them later.
 1. Do a Google search for different styles.
-2. Find 30 styles that you think you might use
+2. Identify the most interesting styles that you think you might use
-3. For each styles, create a tag and an example in the "styles.html" document.
+3. For each style, create a tag and an example in the "styles.html" document.